 - Velleius Paterculus, Roman History, Book II 24.4

 This coin was issued before Sulla regained control of Rome.
-Marsyas, in ancient Rome was a symbol of freedom (libertas) and free speech (speaking truth to power).
-Knowing what happened after this coin was issued, the coin takes on a darker meaning that recalls the Greek variant of the story of Marsyas and Apollo.
+Marsyas, on the reverse is a play on the family name of the moneyer (Marsyas - Marcia).
+In ancient Rome, Marsyas was also a symbol of freedom (libertas) and free speech (speaking truth to power).
+It is also possible that the combination of Apollo and Marsyas was intended to bring to mind the darker story of a competition.
 In Greek myth, Marsyas is a reminder of a god's right to punish anyone who dares to challenge them.

 Apollo and Marsyas and the Judgment of Midas (Melchior Meier, AD 1581 Public Domain image) - Midas, right, punished for choosing Marsyas as the winner in the music competition with Apollo, and Marsyas, left, flayed by Apollo, center, for his hubris in challenging the god.